 Related TDL Content

 Although Western society prides itself in maintaining an individualistic culture, it still falls prey to social norms.
 Why do humans tend to follow the behavior of others?
-Read this reference guide to find out about social norms, such as why we tend to feel uncomfortable in elevators when someone decides to face away from the door instead of towards it.
+Read this to find out about social norms, such as why we tend to feel uncomfortable in elevators when someone decides to face away from the door instead of towards it.

 Inaction can be caused by many things.
 In this reference guide, one cause discussed is facing too many choices.
 While we’d expect more choices to be good, having too many options can stifle your ability to choose.
-Read this reference guide to find out more about this seemingly contradictory phenomenon.
+Read this to find out more about this seemingly contradictory phenomenon.

 Another way we act differently in groups versus alone is in our willingness to offer help.
 Find out more on why we are more likely to offer help to a singular individual rather than a group of people in this piece on the identifiable victim effect.

 - Hoffman, R. (2020, June 22).
 Social loafing: Definition, examples and theory.
 Social Loafing: Definition, Examples & Theory | Simply Psychology. https://www.simplypsychology.org/social-loafing.html.

 - Mcleod, S. (2020, June 24).
 Social facilitation.
 Social Facilitation | Simply Psychology. https://www.simplypsychology.org/Social-Facilitation.html.

 - Collective effort model.
 Oxford Reference. (n.d.). https://www.oxfordreference.com/view/10.1093/oi/authority.20110803095623999#:~:text=Quick%20Reference,these%20goals%20to%20the%20individual.